moskv08/Native-Express.js-Web-Application/README.md

 ### Introduction

-This is native Node.js web application using the web framework **Express.js** with an _EJS_ template engine.
+This is a native **Node.js** web application using the web framework _Express.js_ with an _EJS_ template engine.
 **PostgreSQL** serves as the backend database solution.
-I decided on purpose not to use the classic **MEAN Stack* as I just wanted to experiment with different kind of stack here.
+I decided on purpose not to use the classic **MEAN Stack* as I just wanted to experiment with a different kind of stack here.
+To have a strong use case is not the main goal during this small side project.

 ### How to run the App